VaryanW/Forensics.html/README.md

 sudo journalctl -p 0 ; sudo journalctl -p 1 ; sudo journalctl -p 2 ; sudo journalctl -p 3</code></pre>

-<h1>This information was from my first submission, before I went back after grading, but didn't save the revised version.
-So bear with me and the errors that may be within.
-I did check most of the terminal commands on a VM and they seemed to work, but didn't have the information the supplied vm had, so that was the best I could do.</h1>
 </body>
 </html>